Fantasticos/V2X_SJTU/README.md

 You can repeat this process and upload program to another Mokar device, run the same `./bsm`, you can definitely see the two device communicating!!!

+  **If you want to change the IP of device**
+`# vi /etc/network/interfaces`
+change the address

 ## 6. Coding
-The coding work now take place in `mocar/samples`
+The coding work now takes place in `mocar/samples`
 Two example are provided, *lidar_send* and *lidar_recv*.
 I wrote these two program for my graduation project.
-They combine TCP communication and BSM message sending and recving.
+They combine both TCP communication and BSM message.
 To generate your own code, I suggest you to copy one sample, like **bsm**, copy the folder and rename the folder.
 Also remember to replace the code file name and the name in makefile.

-Now you can add any funcion you like!!!
+Now you can write any funcion in c++ you like!!!

 ## 7. TCP Communicaiton